Anatomy of Hearing Loss

 Hearing loss can creep up gradually, without you realizing it at first.
 Some sounds remain audible while others become softer and harder to hear.
 As a result communication becomes increasingly challenging and requires more effort.
 It is the higher pitched sounds that are hardest to hear and understand.
 Softer, high-pitched consonants like “s”, “f”, “sh” and “t” play a key role in our ability to understand speech clearly.
 This is why people with a hearing loss often say “I can hear, but I don’t understand what’s being said.”

-If you suspect that you or a loved one may be suffering from hearing loss, get in touch with the professional, compassionate team at Soundwave Hearing.
+If you suspect that you or a loved one may be suffering from hearing loss, get in touch with the professional, compassionate team at Soundwave Hearing in Calgary, Grande Prairie, High River and Lethbridge.
 We can determine the degree of your hearing loss and suggest a suitable solution.
 We have a stellar range of hearing aids available at our Calgary clinic and can find the product that’s perfect for you.
-Call today, or drop us a line via email.
+Call us today, or drop us a line via email.